+Spot the dangers:

+2. Test the water for depth and underwater hazards before entering

+Why

-opor use daugers.
-2. Test the water for depth and underwater hazards before entering Why?
-If you cannot see the bottom it is difficult to know if there are any underwater hazards. tep out of your depth, or hurt yourself on a dangerous object such as broken glass rock.
+If you cannot see the bottom it is difficult to know if there are any underwater hazards.

+You may step out of your depth, or hurt yourself on a dangerous object such as broken glass or a sharp rock.
 You may even get caught in the weeds.

-Ask a local person how deep the water is and if there are any steep banks or sudden change in depth.
-Where possible, enter the water slowly and use a stick to test the depth of water in front of you and feel for underwater objects.
-Teaching prompt Ask the students what kind of dangers they might find underwater.
-Sportine dangers.
-2. Test the water fo Why?
-If you cannot s You may step or a sharp rock Action Ask a local p or sudden ch • Where possil of water in fr Teaching prompt Ask the students v
+- Ask a local person how deep the water is and if there are any steep banks or sudden change in depth. - Where possible, enter the water slowly and use a stick to test the depth of water in front of you and feel for underwater objects.

+Ask the students what kind of dangers they might find underwater.

-Spot the dangers: 3.
-Be aware of animals
+Spot the dangers:

+3. Be aware of animals